 To Build a Tag

 We had 5 days to prep 4 tags—should be doable, right?
 Add a couple extra pairs of hands to help and it should be a walk in the park…right?
-Maybe I should start with the fact that I had no experience refurbishing and prepping tags before the Tag Workshop hosted by Dr. Markus Horning at ASLC.
-The idea of hosting this Tag Workshop grew out of the need to refurbish some heat flux biologgers (read…
+Maybe I should start with the fact that I had no experience refurbishing and prepping tags before the Tag Workshop hosted by Dr. Markus Horning at…Continue Reading To Build a Tag

 Coping with Lots of Fat: A Marine Mammal’s Perspective

 Imagine this scenario: You’re going for a jog outside, but seeing some snow on the ground, you decide to put on a thermal long-sleeve shirt underneath your sweatshirt.
 Right as you step out the door, you sure are glad you added that extra layer.
-After a few minutes into your jog, you notice you’re breathing heavy and your heart is beating faster (…especially if you’re out of shape).
-Your skin might get red, feel hot…
+After a few minutes into your jog, you notice you’re breathing…Continue Reading Coping with Lots of Fat: A Marine Mammal’s Perspective

 Elephant seals versus white sharks at Isla Guadalupe

 “Nunca lo habían hecho antes” (translation: it has never been done before)!
 This became our motto on our recent research trip to Isla Guadalupe, Mexico where we are studying the predator and prey interactions between northern elephant seals and great white sharks.
-The phrase was inspired by a documentary about the island, and it is really fun to say in a booming and dramatic voice (try it!).
-Isla Guadalupe, our field site, is a small…
+The phrase was inspired by a documentary about the island, and it is…Continue Reading Elephant seals versus white sharks at Isla Guadalupe

 A Day in the Life of an Año Field Biologist

 We didn’t run out of gas this afternoon, but we were dangerously close… We miraculously MADE IT all the way to Año Nuevo and back in the pouring rain without running out of gas.
 So as far as I’m concerned, the day was a success.
-Pro Tips: 1.
-Always be sure to check the gas gauge in your lab truck 2.
-Always bring rain gear.
-Despite being muddy and soggy, we went out in search…
+Pro Tips:1.
+Always be sure to check the gas gauge…Continue Reading A Day in the Life of an Año Field Biologist

 Gearing up for a Winter with elephant seals

 I had never thought about how large elephant seals really are until I was standing next to a sleeping bull elephant seal for the first time, feeling exceptionally small.
-I have been going to Año Nuevo with the Costa Lab since April 2016 as a fortunate participant in the field course BIOE 128L, yet I had never encountered a full-grown male elephant seal until recently.
-The males had departed the breeding ground by the time…
+I have been going to Año Nuevo with the Costa Lab since April 2016 as a fortunate participant in the field course BIOE 128L, yet I…Continue Reading Gearing up for a Winter with elephant seals

 Elephant Seal Research Through the Eyes of a New Undergraduate Volunteer

 As an incoming transfer student to UC Santa Cruz from inland Southern California, being able to assist with the elephant seal research conducted by the Costa Lab is an extraordinary opportunity.
-Last week, I had my first day out in the field with the seals; the incredible beauty of watching the sunrise while juveniles played in the waves and sparred each other was also my first introduction to Ano Nuevo State Park .
-So far this…
+Last week, I had my first day out in the field with the seals; the incredible beauty of watching the sunrise while juveniles played in…Continue Reading Elephant Seal Research Through the Eyes of a New Undergraduate Volunteer

 A Long Migration